External abdominal oblique muscle

 • Sit up with your legs out in front of you, knees bent and your heels on the floor, your back at a 45-degree angle to the floor.
 Hold a medicine ball or dumbbell (try 8 to 10 pounds) with both hands by your stomach.

-• Keep your back straight and medicine ball in close to your torso as you twist to the right and left.
+• Keep your back straight and the medicine ball close to your torso as you twist to the right and left.

 Twisting Sit-Ups